netnate

 Setting up git

-Follow the steps here.
+Follow the steps in the first time setup.
 In short, run:

 git config --global user.name "John Doe"